Silver Price Manipulation: Fact or Fantasy? (Updated 2023)

-Silver market participants can be downright passionate when it comes to the topic of silver price manipulation.
+Silver investors can be downright passionate when it comes to the topic of silver price manipulation.
 What are the key events and theories?

 From the Hunt brothers to social media’s “silver squeeze,” silver price manipulation is a longstanding and much-discussed feature of the silver market.

-The Hunt brothers were buying both physical silver and silver futures, and were taking physical delivery on futures contracts instead of settling for cash.
-Their actions ultimately sent the white metal’s price soaring to nearly US$50, which is still its highest price to date.
+Silver price manipulation dates back to 1979 to 1980, when oil baron brothers William and Nelson Hunt reportedly bought upwards of 35 million ounces of silver worth at least US$1 billion.
+The Hunts were buying both physical silver and silver futures, and were taking physical delivery on futures contracts instead of settling for cash.
+Their actions ultimately sent the white metal’s price soaring to nearly US$50 per ounce, still its highest price to date.

-However, their scheme ultimately ended in disaster: On March 27, 1980, they missed a margin call, and the silver price plunged to US$11 per ounce in an event forever known as “Silver Thursday.”
+However, their scheme ultimately ended in disaster: On March 27, 1980, they missed a margin call, and the silver price plunged to US$11 in an event forever known as “Silver Thursday.”

 These dichotomous sentiments are a part of an ongoing saga in the silver market.
 Here the Investing News Network (INN) takes a deep dive into silver manipulation, from the past to the present.

-For at least four decades now, gold and silver analysts and investor market participants have debated the validity of allegations concerning precious metals price manipulation through COMEX futures contracts by a cartel that supposedly includes a group of large banks, most notably JPMorgan (NYSE:JPM), as well as the US Treasury and US Federal Reserve.
+For at least four decades now, gold and silver market participants have debated the validity of allegations concerning precious metals price manipulation through COMEX futures contracts by a cartel that supposedly includes a group of large banks, notably JPMorgan (NYSE:JPM), as well as the US Federal Reserve and Treasury.

 By maintaining an overly large short position in the silver futures market, so the theory goes, these banks have at times been able to suppress the price of the white metal in the face of bullish fundamentals.
 The belief is that the silver price will not rise significantly until these players allow it to do so.